morepaolo/roundcube-pop3fetcher/README.md

 CHANGELOG:
 ==========

+1.3
+Added auto-check-for-updates capability.
+Pop3fetcher will check on github if a new version of the software is available, suggesting you to install it.
+This functionality can be disabled modifying pop3fetcher.php at line 29 ($config['automatically_check_for_updates'] = false)

 1.2
 Fixed a bug which didn't allowed to choose the default folder of POP3 account upon creation of the same (the folder was selectable only after the account saved and edited)